-Ya-Ka-Min is not a soup, not a drink, but more of a meal in a bowl.
+Ya-Ka-Min is not a soup or drink but more of a meal in a bowl.
 Spaghetti noodles with beef garnished with chopped green onions, a boiled egg, soy sauce, and hot sauce make this meal delicious.

 Oh yeah, I almost forgot, it’s then filled with Juice, a family secret, which will put some pep in your step.

 Y’all YUM!
-Whether you are in the Lower Garden District, hanging out in Gentilly, or roaming the New MSY, the Munch Factory has your back.
+Whether exploring New Orleans or roaming the New MSY, the Munch Factory has your back.

-Home fried tortilla chips topped with roast beef, onions, jalapeños, tomatoes, jack & cheddar cheese, completed w/ homemade ranch are the best way to fuel your day.
+Home-fried tortilla chips topped with roast beef, onions, jalapeños, tomatoes, jack & cheddar cheese, and homemade ranch are the best way to fuel your day.

 Alexis and Jordan Ruiz are the wife and husband team behind the Much Factory.

-Well, ladies and gentlemen, Nola Vegan changed my mind about vegan food, I’m not about to give up my meats and cheeses just yet, but I am more apt to try different things because of this restaurant.
+Well, ladies and gentlemen, Nola Vegan changed my mind about vegan food.
+I’m not about to give up my meats and cheeses yet, but I am more apt to try different things because of this restaurant.

 Nola Vegan was the first time I tried Jackfruit anything, and I fell in love.
 I had never heard of Jackfruit, and their creation inspired me to make Jackfruit tacos at my own house.

-Sonya B. Tillison owns Nola Vegan and is planning on making plant-based foods more accessible to everyone.
+Sonya B. Tillison owns Nola Vegan and plans to make plant-based foods accessible to everyone.
 They only operate as pop-up dining events, so check out their social media for more.

 The home of the original cheesecake stuffed snowballs and one of the only places where you can get year-round snowballs – Sno-la is your one-stop-shop for Snowballs and sweets.

 There is nothing better than getting fresh cupcakes from The Cupcake Collection.
-Cupcakes are made fresh every day, the Cupcake Collection has a rotating specialty of cupcakes with their classic flavors such as Sweet potato and Red Velvet and their Premium Flavors like Campfire S’ mores and King Cake.
+Cupcakes are made fresh every day.
+The Cupcake Collection has a rotating specialty of cupcakes with classic flavors, such as Sweet potato and Red Velvet, and Premium Flavors, like Campfire S’ mores and King Cake.

-Mignon Francois, the founder and CEO of the Cupcake Collection has two locations: The Cupcake Collection, one in New Orleans, and the other in Nashville!
+Mignon Francois, the founder and CEO of the Cupcake Collection, has two locations: One in New Orleans and the other in Nashville!

 Established in 1957 in the Treme neighborhood, Willie Mae’s Scotch House has been a staple in New Orleans ever since.

-Willie Mae is also a recipient of the 2005 James Beard Award for America’s Classic Restaurant for the Southern Region, which elevated Willie Mae’s from a local spot to grab a bite to eat to a nationally recognized restaurant.
+Willie Mae also received the 2005 James Beard Award for America’s Classic Restaurant for the Southern Region, which elevated Willie Mae’s from a local spot to grab a bite to eat to a nationally recognized restaurant.

-First time going to Willie Mae’s?
-You have to get the fried chicken.
-You can only order White or Dark meat – no exceptions and your order comes with one side – Get the Macaroni because your meal already comes with a side of butter beans.
+First time are you going to Willie Mae’s?
+You have to get fried chicken.
+You can only order White or Dark meat – no exceptions, and your order comes with one side – Get the Macaroni because your meal already comes with a side of butter beans.